 “When people don’t know exactly what depression is, they can be judgmental.”– Marion Cotillard

-“Every man has his secret sorrows which the world knows not, and often times we call a man cold when he is only sad.” ― Henry Wadsworth Longfellow
+“Every man has his secret sorrows which the world knows not, and often we call a man cold when he is only sad.” ― Henry Wadsworth Longfellow

 “I didn’t want to wake up.
 I was having a much better time asleep.
 And that’s really sad.
 It was almost like a reverse nightmare, like when you wake up from a nightmare you’re so relieved.
 I woke up into a nightmare.” – Ned Vizzini, It’s Kind of a Funny Story

 “When you’re surrounded by all these people, it can be lonelier than when you’re by yourself.
 You can be in a huge crowd, but if you don’t feel like you can trust anyone or talk to anybody, you feel like you’re really alone.” ― Fiona Apple